JaneliaSciComp/jacs/buildprocess/deployment/templates/README.txt

-These directories contain files which are deployed with the FlySuite for each platform.
+These directories contain files which are deployed with the Janelia Workstation for each platform.